Elijah5399/PersonalWebsiteV2/README.md

 # Personal Website V2

 My personal website, made using Next.js, Tailwind CSS and TypeScript.
+(The react version is being deployed)

 ## To clone and run this project